MoustafaShaaban/Django-Notes-Project/README.md

 # Django-Notes-Project

-A project built with Django web framework and Graphene Django.
+A project built with Django web framework (Cookiecutter Django) and Graphene Django.

+###  Project Goals

+* Users can register for an account and sign in (handled by cookiecutter Django).

+* Authenticated users can:

+    * Run Create, Read, Update and Delete (CRUD) operations on notes and list all their added notes on the website.

+    * Protect the notes so that only its owner can update or delete it.

+    * Throw a 403 forbidden page to any user who try to guess the URL to change something they are not authorized to do.

+    * Access a GraphQL endpoint and Run several Quries and Mutations including (CRUD) Mutations.

 ### To get started with this project